Vera Kamtukule: Early life and education

-She was the chief executive officer for the Malawi Scotland Partnership until her ministerial appointment.
+She was the chief executive officer for the Malawi Scotland Partnership In 2017 she returned to Zingwangwa where she spent a night to raise funds for the health centre.
+She confessed that as a child she had been scolded by her parents when they found out that she had tricked the staff there into giving her porridge that had been intended for the malnourished.

+Kamtukule used to lead the Malawi Scotland Partnership (MaSP) as its CEO.
+Vera was named Minister of Labor on January 26, 2022, following President Dr. Lazarus Chakwera's dissolution of his cabinet, despite not being a member of parliament.
+She was the youngest woman in the cabinet and was a Deputy Minister in the same Ministry from 8 July 2020.

 Kamtukele unveiled a new Tourism Act 2025 in April.
 It created a Malawi Tourism Authority and the Malawi College of Tourism and it was said to be largest change since 1968.

 Publications

 In 2013 Kamtukule wrote a book titled "The Supply and Demand of Housing in Malawi" which was published by Lambert Academic Publishing.
 In 2020 one of her books Made to Bloom won the African Authors Award.
 Kamtukule has since published other five books, More Than A Pastor's Wife, The Professional Woman, The Absalomic Loss, 41 Things That Destroy Good Women and 29 Things that Destroy Good Men.

-Professional Life

-Vera Kamtukule is a motivational speaker, author, and life and leadership coach who specializes on empowering women and girls.
-She employs special techniques to assist people in discovering their inner drive and achieving their objectives.

-Prior to this, Kamtukule was the CEO of the Malawi Scotland Partnership (MaSP), a network that facilitates and plans ties between Malawi and Scotland.
-She is the youngest woman in the cabinet, having been named Deputy Minister of Labour by President Lazarus Chakwera on July 8, 2020, despite not being a member of Parliament.

-Vera used to lead Malawi Scotland Partnership (MaSP) as its CEO.
-Vera was named Minister of Labor on January 26, 2022, following President Dr. Lazarus Chakwera's dissolution of his cabinet, despite the fact that she is not yet a member of parliament.
-She is the youngest woman in the cabinet and has been a Deputy Minister in the same Ministry since July 8, 2020.